MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Ensure Accelerated Networking is enabled on all NICs for improved performance of SAP workloads

-Network latency between App VMs and DB VMs for SAP workloads is required to be 0.7ms or less.
-If accelerated networking isn't enabled, network latency can increase beyond the threshold of 0.7ms.
+Network latency between App VMs and DB VMs for SAP workloads is required to be 0.7 ms or less.
+If accelerated networking isn't enabled, network latency can increase beyond the threshold of 0.7 ms.

 Learn more about [Database Instance - NIC_0001_DB (Ensure Accelerated Networking is enabled on all NICs for improved performance of SAP workloads)](https://launchpad.support.sap.com/#/notes/1928533).

 ### Ensure Accelerated Networking is enabled on all NICs for improved performance of SAP workloads

-Network latency between App VMs and DB VMs for SAP workloads is required to be 0.7ms or less.
-If accelerated networking isn't enabled, network latency can increase beyond the threshold of 0.7ms.
+Network latency between App VMs and DB VMs for SAP workloads is required to be 0.7 ms or less.
+If accelerated networking isn't enabled, network latency can increase beyond the threshold of 0.7 ms.

 Learn more about [App Server Instance - NIC_0001 (Ensure Accelerated Networking is enabled on all NICs for improved performance of SAP workloads)](https://launchpad.support.sap.com/#/notes/1928533).